This post may contain affiliate links. You can read my disclosure page for more information.

-I made chocolate cake bunnies using this pan last Easter and one of my sisters-in-law tried to keep people from eating them so that she could take them all home. 🙂
+I made chocolate cake bunnies using this pan one Easter and one of my sisters-in-law tried to keep people from eating them so that she could take them all home. 🙂

 Then there is this adorable Nordic Ware Spring Lamb 3-D Cake Mold.

 As someone who possesses the cynic gene, I enjoy reading about her whimsical creations.
 Spending any amount of time reading her blog or books will make you pretty sure that fairies and unicorns actually do exist.
 You’ve been warned. 🙂 Susan did a whole tutorial last Easter about how to make this sweet little lamb cake.

 I decided last year to try making my own.
 Even though I think coconut adds an air of authenticity, I don’t like coconut.
 So I decided to decorate mine with piped icing and some iridescent sanding sugar.
 I learned from Susan that the key to keeping the ears or neck from breaking off is to place skewers in the neck and toothpicks in the ears before baking.
 Genius.

 Mine did not turn out as well as I had hoped.
 It would probably fall under the category of those hilarious Pinterest fails.

 I think I needed to make a heavier, more sturdy cake.
 I made a simple white cake, and even using the skewers it was too soft.
 It began to nod off when I applied the icing. 🙂 So I’m going to try again this Easter.
 But in the meantime, I’ll refer you to Susan’s cake for how this one SHOULD look. 🙂